sneakyx/laravel-dynamic-encryption/README.md

 ## Behavior when the key bundle is missing
 - The package keeps the framework operational (sessions/cookies) by providing a core encrypter from `APP_KEY`.
 - A runtime flag is set (`dynamic-encryption.missing_bundle` by default).
-The `DynamicEncryptable` trait consults this flag and applies the policy:
+Application code should NOT try decrypting data with a fallback key.
+Instead, use the cast below to surface a "locked" value in the UI until the user unlocks their data (Variante A).
+- Policies when saving while the bundle is missing:
   - `block` (default): Saving models with changed encryptable fields throws a validation error.
 Unchanged fields are untouched.
 Reading remains tolerant.
   - `plaintext`: Encryption is skipped for changed encryptable fields (they are stored as plaintext).
 Use only in exceptional cases.
   - `fail`: Provider throws during boot; the application will error.